 - Pregnant women/ Antenatal services

-- Patients with serious mental health problems/ Community Mental Health Teams
+- Patients with serious mental health problems (e.g. Psychosis, Bi-Polar, Schizophrenia) who many need support from mental health specialist teams (e.g. Community Mental Health Team)

 - Patients or Families with Child Safeguarding needs/ Children’s Social Care